miguelperezcolom/javavsc/README.md

 Performance is just a battle.

-There are other considerations that we must think of before deciding to start a development with c++ or java.
+There are other considerations that we must think about before deciding to start a development with c++ or java.

 I think no one would seriously consider to start a development with c++ unless he is crazy: